Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-how-to-join-council.md

 ## Submit Candidacy

-Submitting your candidacy for the council requires a small bond of DOTs / KSMs.
+Submitting your candidacy for the council requires a small bond of SOLARs / LUNARs.
 The bond will be forfeited if your candidacy does not win or become a runner-up, but if you become a member of the council you will eventually get your bond back.
 Runner-ups are selected after every round and are reserved members in case one of the winners gets forcefully removed.

-> Currently the bond for submitting a council candidacy on AXIALunar is 1 KSM.
+> Currently the bond for submitting a council candidacy on AXIALunar is 1 LUNAR.

 It is a good idea to announce your council intention before submitting your candidacy so that your supporters will know when they can start to vote for you.
 You can also vote for yourself in case no one else does.